shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 user.__

 __Solution:__
-- To create a new user, we need to find the table name and column names
+- To create a new user, we need to find the table name and column names.

-- Perform a UNION SELECT operation on login paramaters
+- Perform a UNION SELECT operation on login paramaters.
-- __step 1:__ Capture the request in burp on login submit
+- __step 1:__ Capture the request in burp on login submit.
-- __step 2:__ send to repeater and change the request parameters as shown below to determine the number of columns
+- __step 2:__ send to repeater and change the request parameters as shown below to determine the number of columns.

     ```sql
         ' UNION SELECT NULL,NULL,NULL,NULL#